Flow Energy

-Flow Energy was an energy supplier in the United Kingdom owned by Co-op Energy.
-Its headquarters were in Ipswich, Suffolk.
-The company was launched as a small independent domestic energy supply company in April 2013, supplying gas and electricity to homes throughout the UK.
+Flow Energy, also known as Flowgroup, was an energy supplier headquartered in Ipswich, Suffolk.
+The company was launched as a small independent domestic energy supply company in April 2013, offering gas and electricity to homes throughout the UK.
 Flow Energy was acquired by Co-op Energy in May 2018, and the Flow brand continued to be used until August 2019 when the customers were acquired by Octopus Energy.

-Flow Energy also developed a household electricity-generating gas boiler, the Flow boiler, which provided heating and hot water and also generated electricity, using patented technology.

 History

 Until 2018 Flow Energy was part of Flowgroup plc, an energy innovation and services company listed on the AIM exchange of the London Stock Market and founded in 1998.

 In April 2014, Flow Energy launched its domestic energy supply service.
 At the end of 2015 Flow Energy exceeded 100,000 home energy customer accounts.

-In December 2015, the company announced a deal with Shell Energy Europe to provide access to wholesale energy – gas and electricity – without the need for significant levels of collateral to be deposited.
-The deal was designed to enable growth in the company's energy supply business and increase the customer base for its product and services.

 In April 2018, Flowgroup plc announced its intention to sell Flow Energy to Co-op Energy.
 Flowgroup had previously sold its boiler technology business to focus on energy supply.
 The sale was completed in May 2018 and following the completion of the sale of the boiler and the Energy business, Flowgroup de-listed from the UK stock market and subsequently entered administration in November 2018.

 On 2 October 2020, Ofgem published its notice of proposal to issue a Final Order (FO) on Flow Energy in accordance with Section 25(1) of the Electricity Act 1989 (EA89).